Staging

 2. Use direnv to load environment variables:

-• We recommend using to automatically load the environment variables when you enter the root directory.
+• We recommend using direnv to automatically load the environment variables when you enter the root directory.

 • Follow the instructions to install direnv and hook into your shell.